pierre-fromager/Agrimer/README.md

 composer install
 ```

-Or you can also insall it from packagist
+Or you can also install it from packagist

 ```bash
 composer require pier-infor/agrimer